deGENERATIVE-SQUAD/stable-diffusion-losslessmix-v2/README.md

 uses **avg_value = sum(values) / num_models**
 2. Weighted Mean in losslessmixv2.1wm.py: uses **weighted_avg_value = sum(weighted_values)**
 3. Bayesian approach in losslessmixv2.1bav2.py: **uses Bayesian approach with --max_posterior**
+4. Cosine similarity in losslessmixv2.1cs.py: it is like from new version https://github.com/recoilme/losslessmix but can mix multiple models

 # What improved
 1. You can use from 2 models to an infinity (you can mix any quantity models you want).